12 Jyotrilingas In India That You Must Visit

 Location: Dwarka, Gujarat

 This divine jyotirlinga is in Dwarka, along with the house of Lord Krishna.
-Thousands of devotees and tourists visit this holy place to see the 25m-tall statue of Lord Shiva, the garden, and the stunning view of the Arabian sea.
+Thousands of devotees and tourists visit this holy place to see the 25m-tall statue of Lord Shiva, the garden, and the stunning view of the Arabian Sea.
 Fact: This Jyotirlinga is well-known for having a boon of protection against all types of poison.

 Location: Varanasi, Uttar Pradesh

 Undoubtedly, Kashi Vishwanath is one of the most prominent of the 12 jyotirlingas in India.
-It is said that Kashi Vishwanath, situated near the banks of river Ganga, is one of the first Jyotirlingas where the influence of God was experienced.
+It is said that Kashi Vishwanath, situated near the banks of the river Ganga, is one of the first Jyotirlingas where the influence of God was experienced.
 Many believe that if a body is burnt on the ghats of River Ganga, their soul departs directly to heaven.

 Location: Nashik, Maharashtra